samuelthan/sagemaker-pipeline/README.md

 Environment | Current environment we are working in.
 ParentStackName | The name of the pipeline stack.
 SageMakerRole | The name of the SageMaker role.
+SageMakerImage | The name of the SageMaker training image.
 Timestamp | Resource timestamp to prevent naming conflicts. -->

 <!-- ### pipeline.yaml -->